-At the end of the junior year, a student with satisfactory credits, assessment requirements met, and a minimum GPA of 3.0 may enroll in the Dual Enrollment Program.
-Students are enrolled in two places: Allegany County Public Schools (ACPS) and a college.
-Successful completion of Dual Enrollment courses outlined in the Program of Study awards a student ACPS credit, local college credit, and will be part of the high school GPA.
+At the end of the junior year (exception P-TECH students), a student with satisfactory credits, assessment requirements and the College and Career Ready (CCR) Memorandum of Understanding (MOU) multiple measures of assessment met, may enroll in the Dual Enrollment Program.
+Successful completion of Dual Enrollment courses outlined in the Program of Study awards a student ACPS credit and local college credit, and it will be part of the high school GPA.
 Students enrolled in Dual Enrollment courses may participate in extra curricular activities.

-Information on Dual Enrollment courses is found in Section V in the Program of Study starting on Page 81:
+Information on Dual Enrollment courses is found in Section V in the Program of Study starting on page 84: